 Clinical nurses play a crucial role in Centacare’s Family Preservation Program and Targeted Intervention Service.
 Their work is opening up new nursing opportunities in child protection, with a focus on improving health outcomes in vulnerable families.

-CLINICAL nurses are joining social workers on the frontline of child protection in an Australian-first partnership at Centacare.
+CLINICAL nurses are joining social workers on the frontline of child protection in an Australian-first at Centacare.

 Working in multidisciplinary teams, the nurses are paired with vulnerable families to help address and prevent poor health outcomes, such as learning difficulties and developmental delays in children.